harrisonlab/neonectria_ditissima/Genome_assemblies/QC_reads_contaminants.md

-Identification of potential contaminants in the raw reads
+Identification of potential contaminants in the raw reads.

 ```bash
 for Strain in Ag11_B R68-17; do